ncatlab/nlab-content/pages/9717.md

 is the [[action functional]] for $G$-[[Chern-Simons theory]] on $\Sigma$ restricted to $G$-[[flat connections]], or equivalently is the action functional of $\flat G$-[[Dijkgraaf-Witten theory]].

-Now for $G = SL(n,\mathbb{C})$ the complex [[special linear group]], it turns out that this flat Chern-Simons/Dijkgraaf-Witten invariant of 3-manifolds always has an expression as a combination of volumes of hyperbolic 3-manifolds.
+Now for $G = SL(n,\mathbb{C})$ the complex [[special linear group]] and hence for [[Chern-Simons theory with complex gauge group]], it turns out that this flat Chern-Simons/Dijkgraaf-Witten invariant of 3-manifolds always has an expression as a combination of volumes of hyperbolic 3-manifolds.

 For $n = 2$ this is well understood conceptually.
 For $n \geq 3$ it has been checked by the [[computer algebra]] system [SnapPy](http://scienceblogs.de/mathlog/2010/02/24/snappy/) ([Zickert 07](#Zickert07)), but the conceptual reason remains unclear.